 As arresting a ship on the basis of a maritime lien automatically commences auction sale proceedings, the claimants are not required to take legal actions on the merits within any specific period of time.
-In practice, however, the shipowners will usually challenge the existence of the obligation giving rise to the maritime lien, the claimant's right to exercise the maritime lien, or both, and apply for the suspension of the execution of auction sale proceedings while the challenges are considered by the court.
+In practice, however, the shipowners will usually challenge the existence of the claim giving rise to the maritime lien, the claimant's right to exercise the maritime lien, or both, and apply for a Suspension Order while the challenges are considered by the court.
 In order to suspend the execution of auction sale proceedings, the shipowners are required to deposit a cash sum equivalent to the aggregate amount of all claims against the ship plus estimated auction sale costs or, alternatively, to reach an agreement with the arresting party about the type and amount of security to be provided.
 If suitable security is provided, the ship will be allowed to sail while the court considers the merits of the shipowners' arguments.

-For arresting a ship on the basis of a preliminary attachment, there is no stipulated period for brining a claim on the merits.
+For arresting a ship on the basis of a preliminary attachment, there is no stipulated period for bringing a claim on the merits.
 Rather, the shipowners must apply to the court for an order directing the arresting party to proceed on the merits of its claim.
-The court will then consider the circumstances of the case and stipulate a time period of more than two weeks, generally closer to one month.
+The court will then consider the circumstances of the case and stipulate a time period, which will generally be between two weeks to one month.
 Meanwhile, the ship will be detained (if it is not registered in Korea) unless and until the shipowners have provided suitable security to the arresting party, typically a cash amount equal to the amount claimed against the debtor.